Infocomm Media (ICM) vendors play a key role in enabling enterprises with digital capabilities that will help them grow and reap productivity gains.

 - (NEW!)
-Removal of the need for ICM vendors to submit 5 Letters of Intent (LOIs) as part of the pre-approval proccess.
+Removal of the need for ICM vendors to submit 5 Letters of Intent (LOIs) as part of the pre-approval process.

 - (NEW!)
-Updates to the Vendor Self-Assessment Checklist for the Generic, Advanced Manufacturing, Construction and Facilities Management, Cybersecurity, Early Childhood, Environmental Services, Estate Agency, Financial Services, Food Services, Logistics, Marine and Offshore Engineering, Retail, Security, Tourism and Wholesale Trade sectors.
+Updates to the Vendor Self-Assessment Checklist for the Generic, Advanced Manufacturing, Cybersecurity, Early Childhood, Environmental Services, Estate Agency, Financial Services, Logistics, Marine and Offshore Engineering, Retail, Security, Tourism and Wholesale Trade sectors.

 As an alternative to physical meetings during the COVID-19 situation, ICM vendors can view a video recording of a past Vendor Briefing on SGTech’s website.
 Once done, you simply need to answer 3 MCQ questions, and accept an undertaking that you have watched the video in full.
 ICM Vendors may then proceed with the submission as guided by instructions on sgd.org.sg.